paklids/rpi-terraform-rke/README.md

 1. Edit your terraform/locals.tf file to match each Pi and what you want it to perform within the cluster

-1. From within the terraform directory run:
+1. From within the terraform directory and using Terraform v0.13 - run:
+`terraform fmt -recursive`
 `terraform init`
 and then
 `terraform plan`